Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 6.7.3 Network-wide Identifiers

-The Data Science Unit will maintain a unique network-wide PEDSnet Patient Identifier, which will not be disclosed to sites outside defined study context, in order to maintain an honest broker role.
+The Coordinating Center will maintain a unique network-wide PEDSnet Patient Identifier, which will not be disclosed to sites outside defined study context, in order to maintain an honest broker role.

 6.8 AUTHORIZED USERS

-The Data Science Unit will develop and maintain a process and procedures for staff members at member institutions to become authorized users of the PEDSnet data network applications.
-The Data Committee will review and approve the process and procedures.
-On an annual basis the Data Science Unit will provide a list of authorized users to the Institutional Site Principal Investigator Directors.
+The Coordinating Center will develop and maintain a process and procedures for staff members at member institutions to become authorized users of the PEDSnet database applications.
+The Steering Committee will review and approve the process and procedures.
+On an annual basis the Coordinating Center will provide a list of authorized users to the Institutional Site Principal Investigator Directors.

 6.9.1 Engagement in Record Linkage